estherkxy/GA_Projects/Project_3/README.md

 ## Problem Statement
 -----
-A start-up sellign audio equipment wishes to create a website that includes a chatbot that can help direct customers to the items closest to what they are looking for.
+A start-up selling audio equipment wishes to create a website that includes a chatbot that can help direct customers to the items closest to what they are looking for.
 However, they are unsure of how to do the classification and has outsourced this to us to create a machine learning model which can identify keywords used with specific audio equipment to better filter choices for more likely purchases and also for potential upselling or related equipment items.

 ## Introduction: